Chapter 2: Meals and feeding

 Have a standard shopping list for the meals you cook regularly.

-Consider frozen meals that are quick to plate; these can be very useful when the person’s appetite is erratic.
+Consider frozen meals that are quick to plate; these can be very useful when the person’s appetite is changing.

 What may help